 At this point, you should be documenting both your conversations and comments made to you by the offender.
 This type of detailed information will be helpful later.
 It would also be well advised to get the contact information of anyone who has witnessed the harassment take place or any other victims that may have been affected.

 Take the issue to your manager and to the human resources department, if your company has one.
 It is important that you cover your bases and make sure that everyone is in the loop.
 When you do take the issue to management, it would be in your best interest to keep calm and professional as getting emotional will not help make your case.
 Be prepared to be methodical and give specific examples of what constituted the hostile work environment.

 Once this process is complete and management has talked to the offender, follow up to ensure that they did take action.
 You will not get a full account as that is confidential under the law.
 But you are entitled to know the result and if disciplinary action was taken.
 If the offending behavior still continues, you may have grounds for legal action.
 If this happens to you, our California employment lawyers can help you with the legal process of pressing charging and obtaining compensation.

 Worker's Rights in California

 You have the right as a worker in California to work in a safe environment and earn income.
-When toxic elements in the workplace creates a hostile place to work, your rights are directly violated and it affects your ability to work effectively and efficiently.
-If the stress and anxiety that you experience in the workplace goes unchecked, it may affect you and your mental health and personal health years after you leave your place of employment.
-We urge you not to put up with this illegal and unethical factors in the work place and to call us now if you have been affected.
+When toxic elements in the workplace create a hostile place to work, your rights are directly violated and it affects your ability to work effectively and efficiently.
+If the stress and anxiety that you experience in the workplace go unchecked, it may affect you and your mental health and personal health years after you leave your place of employment.
+We urge you not to put up with these illegal and unethical factors in the workplace and to call us now if you have been affected.
 The lawyers of Bisnar Chase can inform you of your legal rights at your free consultation.

 Employer Accountability in California